cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ~~~~
 {: #arc title="Reference Architecture of Network Digital Twin" artwork-align="center"}

+This architecture is broken down into three layers:

   Real Network:
   :  All or subset of network elements in the real network
      exchange network data and control messages with a network digital